 Color: Deep Green

-Sculptured geometrical leaves with streaks of white make it unrivaled architectural plant.
-It’s also known a Royal Agave.
+Sculptured geometrical leaves with streaks of white make it an unrivaled architectural plant.
+It’s also known as a Royal Agave.

 27. Blue Beaked Yucca